 The principal aim of Department of Molecular Cytogenetics (MCG) is to understand the molecular mechanism underlying cancer and genetic diseases including congenital disorders.
-Our research interests are as follows; (1) Identification of genes responsible for cancer and unknown genetic diseases, (2) Development of innovative techniques for detection of genomic and epigenomic aberrations underlying the pathogenesis of cancer and genomic disorders, and (3) Establishment of practically useful tools for diagnosis in Personalized Medicine of cancer and intractable diseases.
-It is our goal to bridge the gap between basic and clinical research for the benefit of each of the patients.
+Our research interests are as follows; (1) Identification of novel genes including microRNAs responsible for cancer and the clinical development of miRNA-targeting therapeutics in cancer.
+(2) Understanding the pathogenesis of intractable cancers and genetic disorders based on the integrative omics including systems biology.
+(3) Establishment of diagnostic devices for the implementation of personalized medicine in cancer and genetic disorders.
 A series of the relevant lectures is offered on every monday, 9:00 am -11:00 am.